Maternal and child health

 - Wandong Maternal and Child Health CentreMaternal and Child Health16 Dry Creek Crescent, Wandong03 5734 6253

 If you are new to the Mitchell Shire and have children between birth and 4 years, please contact us to make an appointment.

-You can make an appointment by calling Council's MCH Central Bookings number during business hours.
+You can make an appointment by phoning MCH Central Bookings on 03 5734 6253 during business hours.